-An LCR meter has two DUT (Device Under Test) jacks, which is the positive and negative.
-These jacks are used to connect the tweezers that are being attached to the electronic components being measured.
-An IR port is also part of the LCR meter which allows data to be transferred between another IR-equipped device.
-One of the most important components of an LCR meter is also the calibration button port.
-It effectively eliminates a significant number of minor errors that could potentially affect the device’s measurement accuracy.
+An LCR Meter has positive and one negative DUT (Device Under Test) jacks.
+These jacks help to connect the tweezers that are being attached to the electronic components for taking measurements.
+An IR port in the LCR meter allows data to be transferred between another IR-equipped device.
+There is a calibration button part which forms an important component of an LCR meter.
+It helps in improving the accuracy by eliminating a significant number of minor errors.
 The LCR meter is a useful instrument to have on hand both in the field and in the lab.

 GAOTek LCR Meters offer a lot of key features that are helpful in operating the device easily and for an accurate reading.
 Below is a list of key features that the GAOTek LCR Meter offers: